null

 Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Solution 5%: The solution is a liquid form of the medication.
 It usually comes in a bottle with a dropper or a sterile single-use vial.
 It contains the active ingredient, sodium chloride, dissolved in a sterile saline solution.
 The solution is applied directly into the eye by instilling drops.
 It is typically used for short-term relief of eye dryness or as a rinse for the eye to flush out foreign particles or irritants.

-Can you use Muro 128 every day?
+Can you use Muro 128 for corneal edema every day?

-For example, in the treatment of corneal edema or Fuchs' dystrophy, the usual dosing regimen involves applying a small amount of the ointment to the affected eye(s) one to two times daily, or as directed by your healthcare professional.
+Muro 128 for corneal edema is typically used multiple times per day, depending on the severity of the condition being treated.
+The usual dose involves applying a small amount of the ointment to the affected eye(s) one or two times daily, or as directed by your healthcare professional.

 What are the potential side effects of Muro 128 that should I keep an eye out for?